Active Travel in Liskeard

 We know that communities are healthier where people can easily shop and get to school and work by bike or on foot.
 We want to give people more choices about how to travel and to help locals and visitors enjoy our town and the surrounding countryside.

-Liskeard Town Council successfully bid to the Cornwall Council Town Centre Revitalisation Fund to fund a feasibility study into cycling, walking and bus improvements in Liskeard.
-The idea is to develop and consult on plans which can then be used to apply for further funding.
+Early in 2022 Liskeard Town Council successfully bid to the Cornwall Council Town Centre Revitalisation Fund to fund a feasibility study into cycling, walking and bus improvements in Liskeard.
+The idea was to develop and consult on plans which could then be used to apply for further funding.

 After a competitive tender, the cycling charity Sustrans was appointed to carry out the work.
-Using consultation from workshops with local groups and councillors, public pop-up sessions in town, and online comments from the Community Mapping Tool they have produced a Local Cycling and Walking Infrastructure Plan (LCWIP) which we will soon be able to share.
+Using consultation from workshops with local groups and councillors, public pop-up sessions in town, and online comments from the Community Mapping Tool they have produced a Local Cycling and Walking Infrastructure Plan (LCWIP) which is available here.

 We are working closely with the Looe Valley Trails project, which includes a Liskeard loop for a multi-use trail, and you can read more about their plans here